ArnoLand/ESP32_OTV/README.md

 Create a folder on your computer called ENES_100 or whatever u want

-go to your computer's terminal(terminal on macOS, GIT bash/powershell/CMD or WSL if u rlly want on windows)
+go to your computer's terminal(terminal on macOS, GIT bash/powershell/CMD on windows)

 find the folder you created, use commands ls and cd to navigate your way